ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 `ct.pixiApp.ticker.speed` is the multiplayer that affects how ct.delta is calculated.
 When it is set to 0, it will effectively pause the game as everyone's `ct.delta` will turn to 0.
 Our cat and timers are dependant on `ct.delta`.

-Open the room `UI_InGame` and place the created type at the top right corner.
+Open the room `UI_InGame` and place the created template at the top right corner.

-After that, create two new types similar to those created for `MainMenu`.
+After that, create two new templates similar to those created for `MainMenu`.
 Use textures `Button_Play` and `Pause`.
 The button should be called `Button_Continue`, though.

 This button will have the following code in its On Step event:
 ```js